ursiform/sleuth/README.md

 **Q**: What if I have multiple instances of the same service?

 **A**: Great! `sleuth` will automatically round-robin the requests each client makes to all services that share the same name.

 ---

+**Q**: What happens if a service goes offline?

+**A**: Whenever possible, a service should call its client's `Close()` method before exiting to notify the network of its departure.
+But even if a service fails to do that, the `sleuth` network's underlying `Gyre`/`Zyre` network will detect within about one second that a peer has disappeared.
+All requests to that service will be routed to other peers offering the same service.
+If no peers exist for that service, then calls to `Do()` will return an unknown service error (code `919`), which means that if you're already checking for errors when making requests, you're covered.

+---